antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

 		...
 	}

 from Java 7.
 This does the same thing of what Groovy clousres did.
-They will open the file and close the automatically.
-These are called as Try with Resources in Java 7.
+They will open the file and close them automatically.
+These are called as **Try- with-Resources** in Java 7.
 But these are not the closures in Java.
 Closures in Java will be in Java 8.
 The whole world is waiting for it.
 Java changes, even though it is old, it is still the beautiful.
 So I wait for next Java version :

 ![trisha][7]
 [7]: http://i.imgur.com/NPgZx.jpg

 Since the concept of `invokedynamic` is not fully supported in Groovy the upcoming version will do them.
-Will wait for them.
+Will wait for them too.

 ![nee][8]
 [8]: http://i.imgur.com/KB1PJ.jpg

 I conclude that both languages has its trade-offs.
 Its how you write them up.
 Most of the time we use Groovy code but in our current project we use both Java and Groovy.
 We use Java where it shines and use Groovy where it rocks.
 We call groovy code from Java and java packages from Groovy.
 Both work seamlessely well.
 All in all, both trisha and samantha are the most beautiful.

+My intension was to give the overall view of Groovy and Java and where they shine.
+I hope I did.
+Comments are welcome.

 I just simply wrote this blog post in a text editor(gedit).
 So there can be splling mistke, may would has gramatical flaws badly.
 If that is the case leave a comment.

 ####That's All Folks!

-######Note: The concept of `invokedynamic` is huge.
+#####Note: The concept of `invokedynamic` is huge.
 I have just defined them.
 There are more things that are going behind the scenes when you use `invokedynamic` which I didn't explain them here.